George A. Dodd: Mexican punitive expedition

-In 1916, at age sixty-three, Dodd was the colonel of approximately 400 men of the 7th Cavalry, stationed at Camp Harvey J. Jones, Arizona.
+In 1916, at age sixty-three, Dodd was the colonel of approximately 400 men of the 7th Cavalry, stationed at Camp Harry J. Jones, Arizona.
 Following Pancho Villa's attack on Columbus, New Mexico in March, Dodd and his command were ordered to ride south into Chihuahua, Mexico to participate in General John J. Pershing's punitive expedition.
 On March 29, Dodd arrived at the town of Guerrero, which was held by hundreds of Villistas, led by Villa himself.
 In what was called the "last true cavalry charge" in history, the 7th Cavalry attacked Guerrero and routed the Mexicans after five hours of fighting.
 Fifty-six of Villa's men, including one of his generals, were killed in the fighting, and another thirty-five were wounded.
 On the American side, only five men were wounded but the victory was not complete as Villa escaped capture with the majority of his men.
 However, over the next few months, the Villistas remained dispersed in the hills of the Sierra Madre and were no longer consider a threat to the United States Army.

 News of the battle quickly spread to the United States, where Dodd was acclaimed a national hero.
 Soon thereafter, the Senate approved his promotion to brigadier general.
 Although Dodd was promoted on July 3, 1916, he retired from the Army just 23 days later on July 26, having reached the mandatory retirement age of 64.